 Recovery for defamation requires proof (1) of the publication of a false statement of fact to a third party, (2) that defamed the plaintiff, (3) with the requisite degree of fault, and (4) that proximately caused damages.
-"A business disparagement claim is similar in many respects to a defamation action."
-Among other elements, a successful claim of business disparagement requires proof of both a published false statement and that the statement caused damages to the plaintiff.
-Memorial Hermann argues that no evidence supports the jury's findings that Memorial Hermann published the Auzenne statement or that the Todd statement caused Gomez or his professional association any
+11 "A business disparagement claim is similar in many respects to a defamation action."
+12 Among other elements, a successful claim of business disparagement requires proof of both a published false statement and that the statement caused damages to the plaintiff.
+13 Memorial Hermann argues that no evidence supports the jury's findings that Memorial Hermann published the Auzenne statement or that the Todd statement caused Gomez or his professional association any damages.
+Both arguments require us to interpret the charge before considering the evidence.

-Anderson v.
+11 Anderson v.
 Durant, 550 S.W.3d 605, 617-618 (Tex.
 2018).

-Forbes Inc. v.
+$^{^{\}rm 12}$ Forbes Inc. v.
 Granada Biosciences, Inc., 124 S.W.3d 167, 170 (Tex.
 2003).